Health Care Reform - General Information

-Washington Apple Health: You can apply any time of the year.
+Washington Apple Health: Yes.
+You can apply any time of the year.

-Qualified Health Plans: You can usually apply only during a period called open enrollment.
-This open enrollment period is different from the open enrollment period for Medicare.
-This year, open enrollment for Qualified Health Plans was from November 1, 2015, through January 31, 2016.
-The next open enrollment period is November 1, 2016, through January 31, 2017.
-If you do not apply during open enrollment, you may not be able to get health care coverage until the next year.
+Qualified Health Plans: No. You can usually apply only during a period called open enrollment.
+This is different from the Medicare open enrollment period.
+This year, open enrollment for Qualified Health Plans was November 1, 2018, - December 15, 2018.
+The next open enrollment period is expected to be November 1, 2019, through December 15, 2019.
+You must apply by December 15, 2019 for coverage starting on January 1, 2020.
+If you do not apply during open enrollment, you may not be able to get coverage until the next year.

-If you already buy insurance for yourself, get insurance through your job or a public program like Medicare, or get a coverage option like Apple Health or a Qualified Health Plan, you will not have to pay the penalty.
-There are some other exceptions to the penalty.
-Our publication called Health Care Reform – Requirement to Get Health Coverage has more information.
+If you already buy insurance for yourself, get it through your job or a public program like Medicare, or get an option like Apple Health or a Qualified Health Plan, you likely already meet the ACA’s requirement to have health insurance.
+There are other exceptions.
+Read Requirement to Get Health Coverage.

-You must report changes in income and other changes in your household (like becoming pregnant or someone moving out of the house).
-You can report these changes to Healthplanfinder online in your account or by calling a customer service representative at 1-855-923-4633 (1-855-WAFINDER).
-If you do not report a change that would raise your premium or reduce the subsidy (tax credit) you get, you may have to pay back the difference.
+You must report changes in income and other household changes, like becoming pregnant or someone moving out of the house.
+You report changes to Healthplanfinder online in your account or by calling a customer service representative at 1-855-923-4633.
+If you do not report a change that would raise your premium or lower your subsidy (tax credit), you may have to pay back the difference.

-Call an In-Person Assister or an insurance broker.
-You can find a list of In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the "customer support" link in the upper right-hand corner to search for a navigator or broker in your area.
+Yes.
+Call an In-Person Assister (Navigator) or an insurance broker.
+You can search for In-Person Assisters at washingtonlawhelp.org, or go to www.wahealthplanfinder.org and click on the link in the customer support section to look for a navigator or broker in your area.